The Science – An Overview

 ShaeWellness uses anthropometry (scientific assessment of your body’s measurements), family history, and assessment of your lifestyle and environment to determine your phenotypical and genotypical profile.
 Combined, they create a person’s epigenetic profile.

-By measuring your body, science can assess your
+By measuring your body, science can assess your current health status.

 Science has proven that your lifestyle can affect your health.

 ShaeWellness integrates these insights to deliver personalized lifestyle recommendations for your current health status!

 Decades of research gathered centuries of data from scientific studies and lifestyle interventions.

 Sign up for the ShaeWellness Pulse Check eNews updates for relevant precision corporate wellness resources, insights, and the latest in precision wellness industry news.